-Many gardeners plant perennials because they think they will be lower maintenance.
-Unfortunately, some perennials can be very demanding, requiring frequent division, staking, deadheading, and watering.
+Many gardeners plant perennials because they think they will be lower maintenance and many of them are.
+However, there are also some perennials that can be very demanding, requiring frequent division, staking, deadheading, and watering.
 So it pays to do some research before you start planting.

 These 10 perennial flower plants need division only every 10 years or so - if at all.
 If you are looking to make your garden lower in maintenance, consider planting a few of these and saving your back for turning the compost.